Zarbuz/FileToVox/README.md

 You can process a folder of pictures (all must be .PNG).
 This is usefull when you import export slices of fractal from program like Mandelbulb3D.
 To indicate to FileToVox that each picture in your folder is a slice, add the argument `--slice`.

-# Installation

-Go to the [release](https://github.com/Zarbuz/SchematicToVox/releases) page and download the lastest version of FileToVox.
-Be sure to download the binary and not the source code.

-**You need to install the .NET Core Runtime Library : https://dotnet.microsoft.com/download/dotnet-core/current/runtime** Then extract the content of zip file in the folder of your choice.

 ## config.txt